MagmaGuy/EliteMobs/README.md

 2) Initialize enchantment in `CustomEnchantment` to initialize the config file
 3) Add enchantment class to `com.magmaguy.elitemobs.items.customenchantments` **extending** `CustomEnchantment` to write the logic for the enchantment (naming convention [EnchantmentName]Enchantment)
 4) Add a public static String called "key" to register using the ItemTagger class for persistent enchantment tracking
-5) Add an entry to the parseEnchantments() method in `CustomItem` so custom items detect it correctly
+5) Add an customLootEntry to the parseEnchantments() method in `CustomItem` so custom items detect it correctly
-6) (Alternative) Add an entry to `generateCustomEnchantments()` method in `EnchantmentGenerator` if the enchantment should appear in procedurally generated items
+6) (Alternative) Add an customLootEntry to `generateCustomEnchantments()` method in `EnchantmentGenerator` if the enchantment should appear in procedurally generated items

 Note:
 - Don't forget to register events in `EventsRegistrer` if the part with logic in it requires events.